-Brexit day of reckoning: parliament to vote on Boris Johnson’s deal
+Brexit day of reckoning: Parliament to vote on Boris Johnson’s deal

 One expelled Conservative lawmaker, Oliver Letwin, has proposed that the decision on whether to back a deal be deferred until all the legislation needed to implement the terms of the deal has been passed through parliament.

-This proposal will be put to a vote at the end of Saturday’s debate if selected by Speaker John Bercow.
+This proposal, which has cross-party support and even Johnson’s Northern Irish allies said they might back it, will be put to a vote at the end of Saturday’s debate if selected by Speaker John Bercow.
 If the amendment is approved by parliament, Johnson’s deal would not then be put to a vote on Saturday.

-That would be major setback that would leave Brexit, yet again, up in the air as thousands of protesters demanding another referendum mass outside the railings of the 800-year-old parliament.
+That would be a major setback that would leave Brexit, yet again, up in the air as hundreds of thousands of protesters rally outside the 800-year-old parliament in central London to demand another referendum.

-Aimed at preventing the United Kingdom from somehow dropping out of the EU without a deal, the Letwin move would in effect force Johnson to delay Brexit until all the laws needed to leave have passed through parliament’s multi-stage approval process.
+The Letwin move, aimed at preventing the United Kingdom from somehow dropping out of the EU without a deal, would in effect force Johnson to delay Brexit until all the laws needed to leave have passed through parliament’s multi-stage approval process.

-Even though Johnson believes this can be achieved by Oct.
-31, others think it would need a short ‘technical’ delay.

-A law passed by Johnson’s opponents obliges him to ask the EU for a Brexit delay until Jan.
-31 2020 unless he has secured approval for his deal by the end of Saturday.